buda-base/asset-manager/audittool/doc/AuditToolOperation-1.0.md

 can be found at [Audit Tool Test Requirements](https://buda-base.github.io/asset-manager/req/tests/)

 ### Operation
-The Audit Tool shell jar (which `audittool.sh` passes as the main jar file to java) can either run an internal set of tests, or can use an external jar file.
+The Audit Tool shell jar (which `audit-tool` passes as the main jar file to java) can either run an internal set of tests, or can use an external jar file.
 It runs all the tests in the library against all the directories given in the arguments.

 Please refer to [Using an external library](#Using-an-external-test-library) for instructions on how to use an external test library.